astizm/glowSkin/README.md

 ### Feature: Tags 🏷

 Tags should be placed between `[]` in your post metadata.
 Separate each tag with a comma.
-Tags are recommended for posts and portfolio items.
+Tags are recommended for posts and products items.

 For example: